Part I – Finding common ground

-Because I was raised in the Western hemisphere, and regardless of any specific affiliation or lack thereof, certain pathways are wired in my consciousness, certain portals.
+Because I was raised in a specific place and time, and within Western society, certain pathways are wired in my consciousness, certain portals.

-In the West, they were re-coded into the Epics of Gilgamesh and Homer, then into plays.
-The Athenian theater told us about about inner struggles and social dynamics, coloring in the dark space of individual consciousness, bringing light to the paradoxes of humanity – setting a frame of concepts and values, archetypes and entities intimately tied to our inner landscape.
-Theater is an example, the medium is incidental to the context: whether it’s through morality plays, through paintings on walls and vases, through the printed word, through art and symbolism, through enterprise, our shared myths create a dynamic within us that directly informs all we do, and is reflected back by what we create.
+In the West they were re-coded into the Epics of Gilgamesh and Homer, then into poetry and drama.
+The Athenian theater told us about about inner struggles and social dynamics, coloring in the dark space of individual consciousness, bringing light to the paradoxes of humanity – setting a frame of concepts and values intimately tied to our inner landscape.
+Theater is just an example, the medium is incidental to the context: whether it’s through morality plays, through paintings on walls and vases, through the printed word, through art and symbolism, through enterprise, our shared myths create a dynamic within us that directly informs what we do, and is reflected back by what we create.

 They say it takes 100,000 hours of practice to achieve mastery, to develop a neural pathway where action is no longer action – it’s the direct extension of thought, bridging the separation between subject and object.

-In the Western world, re-coded in the the Judaeo-Christian tradition, these bridges connect my inner structures and the outer structures all around me.
-Myth is intertwined with reality: art, churches, paintings, buildings, stories, symbols, they constantly ignite direct pathways to the esoteric teachings, to Light – to the ultimate truth of our selves.
+In the Western world, re-coded in the the Judaeo-Christian tradition, myth is fully intertwined with reality, daily life is set up to constantly bridge my inner structures and the outer structures all around me.
+Art, churches, paintings, buildings, stories, symbols, they constantly ignite direct pathways to the esoteric teachings, to Light: to the core truth we all share.

 The stone that the builders rejected

-Growing up I was very wary of Christianity – considering the track record of misery inflicted – so I distanced myself from it, and from religion as a whole.
-I delved into Western esotericism, traveled East more and less metaphorically, became a Reiki practitioner, was exposed to various paths; more and more I kept finding these links back to Christian language, figures and concepts, and I started to see a different picture.
+Growing up I was very wary of Christianity – considering the track record of misery and horror – so I distanced myself from it, and from religion as a whole.
+I delved into Western esotericism, traveled East more and less metaphorically, became a Reiki practitioner, was exposed to various paths.
+More and more I kept finding links back to Christian language, figures and concepts; at first they pissed me off, then I sort of tuned them out.
+Eventually – as life unfolded in its hilarious way – I started to see a different picture.

-I now see Christianity as the operative frame that has coded the paths before it, in is both a keystone of Western reality, and an access point to ultimate reality – to Light; it takes Western tradition (from Egypt to Stonehenge, from Mesopotamia to Rome, from Quabbalah to Quetzalcoatl) back to the Source, through the human experience, with magic available to all.
+I now see Christianity as an operative frame that has coded a specific and universal path, and is both a keystone of Western reality, as well as an access point to ultimate reality; it takes Western tradition (from Egypt to Stonehenge, from Mesopotamia to Rome, from Quabbalah to Quetzalcoatl) back to the Source, through the human experience, with magic available to all.

 Good and evil